Hart Sheik

 Hart Sheik (Harta Sheekh) is a town located in eastern Ethiopia, in the Somali Region.
+Hart Sheik is primarily inhabited by the Sacad Muuse sub-clan of the Habar Awal Isaaq Somali people.

 Demographics

-According to the 2022 census conducted by the Central Statistical Agency of Ethiopia (CSA) Hart Sheik had a population of 20,000.
+According to the 2022 census conducted by the Central Statistical Agency of Ethiopia (CSA) Hart Sheik had a population of mostly are Habar Awal Sub clan of Sacad Muuse 500,000.